Constellation-Labs/documentation-hub/core-concepts/index.md

 ---
 <intro-end />

-Constellation’s Network, Hypergraph, and transportation protocol HGTP provide speed, security, and L_0 consensus with no base layer fees.
-Through the creation of state channels with advanced programmable business logic and a feeless peer-to-peer network, we provide a myriad of opportunities for anyone to develop a business that attracts value from the Constellation ecosystem — with economic incentives.
-Our aim is to attract the next blockchain entrepreneur to build a scalable business with confidence from multiple stakeholders that engage with the business.
+​​Constellation provides speed, security, and "layer-zero" consensus in its network (Hypergraph) and transportation protocol (HGTP) without explicitly required fees.
+Through the creation of state channels with advanced programmable business logic, extension of core consensus module to layer one network specific use cases, you'll have innumerable opportunities to develop peer-to-peer networks.
+You can also leverage our ecosystem to provide immediate value to users and derive mutual economic benefits.
+Our aim is to attract and support the next blockchain entrepreneur to rapidly build upon a scalable platform with confidence.

-This section of the documentation hub will give you an overview of the architecture of the network and the relevant concepts to building on the Hypergraph network.
+This section goes through an overview of the architecture of our network.
+It also covers concepts relevant to building on the Hypergraph network.